-1) Theoretical revelations for the Global War on Terror
+Theoretical revelations for the Global War on Terror

 It can be argued that the Global War on Terror was borne out of securitisation; it became a high-priority agenda for America and its allies by the declarations by President George W. Bush.
 President Bush presented an existential threat to American freedom and the liberal economic order and was able to call for extraordinary measures to confront it.
 The discursive power of securitisation was on full display when America declared war on terrorism and declared there was an Axis of Evil.
-All these declarations legitimised military campaigns when a military response is just one of many counterterrorism options available to a state.
+All these declarations legitimised military campaigns when a one of military response is iust counterterrorism options available to a state.
 The insertion of weapons of mass destruction also heightened the fervour and the response to the events of 911.
 Securitisation theory explains how American foreign policy became securitised.

-Admittedly, while the Greed and Grievance theory theorises sub-state actors and rebel groups, it has relevance to the GWOT in its current conception.
-Collier's theory, at first glance, appears counterproductive to the conflict-sensitive approach as it appears to discount the need to compute other factors- however, greed or economics itself is a cause for conflict.
+Admittedly, while the Greed and Grievance theory theorises sub-state actors and rebel groups, it has relevance to the GWOT in its current conception. theory, first glance, at counterproductive to the conflict-sensitive approach as it appears to discount the need to compute other factors- however, greed or economics itself is a cause for conflict.
 Additionally, grievances which are acknowledged by other writers explain why terrorist movements are created.
 Collier's presentation of the positive correlation between socioeconomic factors and the prevalence of conflict is also pertinent to the explanation of terrorist activities.